jmcerrejon/PiKISS/README.md

-# PiKISS For Raspberry Pi: A Bunch Of Scripts With A Menu To Make Your Life Easier
+# PiKISS For Raspberry Pi: A Bunch Of Scripts With Menus To Make Your Life Easier

 ![PiKISS Logo](logo_pikiss_header.png)